Busting the myths about recycling in Brisbane

 Myth busted!

-You can recycle empty bleach containers, aerosol cans and deodorant sprays in your home recycling bin.
+You can recycle empty bleach containers and aerosol cans (including deodorant sprays) in your yellow bin.
 Take all other containers to a free household hazardous waste drop-off day.
-Council holds these days four times a year at its resource recovery centres.
+Council holds these days 4 times a year at its resource recovery centres.

 Ready to improve your recycling efforts?